Ntemwa Busanga Camp: Our full report

 Located in the north of Zambia’s Kafue National Park, Ntemwa Busanga Camp is a simple, seasonal bushcamp ...... located at the southern end of the Busanga Plains.

-This small and incredibly personal camp is run by Jeffery & McKeith Safaris between July and October, often using their permanent lodge Musekese to start and end the trip.
+This small and incredibly personal camp is open seasonally between July and October, with guests often using Ntemwa's sister camp Musekese to start and end the trip.
 Although rustic, the camp is comfortable and has a professional team on hand to look after you.

 Ntemwa is simple, with four reed and thatch chaletss, taking a maximum of eight guests.
 Each chalet has either twin or double beds, and a small luggage shelf and hanging rail.
 A bedside table holds a solar lamp, reusable water bottles, whistle and mosquito spray.